ThinkParQ/beegfs-csi-driver/docs/deployment.md

 2. The administrator creates one global configuration file with a *nodeSpecificConfigs* section and specifies the --node-id CLI flag on each node when starting the driver.
+     * Note: Deploying to Kubernetes using the provided manifests in deploy/ handles setting this flag and deploying a ConfigMap representing this global configuration file.

 Kubernetes deployment greatly simplifies the distribution of a global configuration file using the second approach and is the de-facto standard way to deploy the driver.
 See [Kubernetes Configuration](#kubernetes-configuration) for details.

-The *beegfsClientConf* section contains parameters taken directly out of a beegfs-client.conf configuration file.
+In the example below, the *beegfsClientConf* section contains parameters taken directly out of a beegfs-client.conf configuration file.
 In particular, the beegfs-client.conf file contains a number of references to other files (e.g.
 *connInterfacesFile*).
 The CSI configuration file instead expects a YAML list, which it uses to generate the expected file.
-See [beegfsClientConf Parameters](#beegfsclientconf-parameters) for more detail about supported beegfsClientConf parameters.
+See [BeeGFS Client Parameters ](#beegfs-client-parameters-(beeGFSClientConf)) for more detail about supported beegfsClientConf parameters.

 The order of precedence for configuration option overrides is described by